joshua-larsen/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 4: May 2, 2024

+**Today's Progress**: Today I worked on CS50python and nearly completed week 1.
+I also built out most of a website using Webflow and Finsweet's client-first template.

 ### Day 3: May 1, 2024

 **Today's Progress**: Today I worked on CS50 python for a little bit and then Streamlit which was amazingly easy.
 I also worked on a Shopify development store.